 Funds for Women's Rights 2018-2020

-- In the first round, applicants are invited to submit a concept paper.
-The deadline for the first round will be October 15.
+- In the first round, applicants were invited to submit a concept paper.
+The deadline for the first round was on October 15, 2017.

-- Based on the Concept Paper, selected candidates will be invited to submit a full project proposal.
-The deadline will be December 15.
+- Based on the Concept Paper, selected candidates have been invited to submit a full project proposal.
+The deadline is April 3, 2018.

 The two Grant Scheme Allocations are the following: